RajayR2000/KVStore/README.md

 3. Click the Libraries tab.
 4. Click "Add External JARs", select the JAR file that you downloaded, then click OK.

-Now you can simply run the EndUser class in the default package to use your KVStore.This is the end.
+Now you can simply run the EndUser class in the default package to use your KVStore.Skip all the steps below and go to methods.

-##### Step 2 (YOU DID NOT CLONE,using kvstore_JAR):
+#### Step 2 (YOU DID NOT CLONE,using kvstore_JAR):

 + So you do not want to clone my repo,it is fine :(
    + Create a java project.